 I offer facilitation as a group supervisor and ran supervision groups in my work as a Lecturer.
 This can be a cost effective way of building up your supervision hours, especially if you are working towards Accreditation with BACP, UKCP or NCS.
 I have the facilities within my practice to accommodate small groups.

-I am also happy to offer 'one off sessions' to cover a regular supervisor who may be unavailable and to offer a session on an area where you feel you need extra support.
+I am also happy to offer 'one off sessions' to cover a regular supervisor who may be unavailable and to offer a session in an area where you feel you need extra support, or where your regular supervisor does not offer supervision for example Couples Work.

-Supervision is a professional service and as such we will discuss and enter into a contract/working agreement which we will create within the first session.
+Supervision is a professional service and in a similar way to contracting with clients we will discuss and enter into a contract/working agreement which we will talk over in the first session.

 My fees are-